828-333-5087

 There are many other ways to fight insomnia too, but these are some of the best.
 Give these five methods a try and then focus on the ones that resonate with you.
 Over time, your body and mind will thank you and there won’t be any harsh side effects…just good sound sleep.
 Sweet dreams!

-OM nutrition is a holistic approach, which aims to balance all five flavors within most meals with one or two flavors being emphasized for therapeutic purposes.
-OM nutrition for hypertension emphasizes bitter flavors, sour flavors, and energetically-cooling foods.
+East Asian nutrition uses a holistic approach, which aims to balance all five flavors within most meals with one or two flavors being emphasized for therapeutic purposes.
+East Asian nutrition for hypertension emphasizes bitter flavors, sour flavors, and energetically-cooling foods.

-OM theory states the bitter flavor benefits the heart in moderation but an excess is harmful as it has a drying effect.
+Chinese Medicine theory states that bitter flavors in moderation benefit the heart — but an excess is harmful as it has a drying effect.

-for example, coffee is bitter.
-In moderation coffee acts as vasodilator increasing circulation but in excess it can raise blood pressure and has a diuretic effect.
+For example, coffee is bitter.
+In moderation, coffee acts as a vasodilator increasing circulation but in excess, it can raise blood pressure and has a diuretic effect.
 Modern scientific research has discovered while the human genome has 25 bitter taste receptors 12 of these are expressed in the human heart.

-- Foods with bitter flavors include: romaine lettuce, dandelion, arugula, rye.
+• Examples of foods with bitter flavors include romaine lettuce, dandelion, arugula, and rye.

-- Foods that combine bitter with pungency include: citrus peel, radish, scallion and white pepper.
+• Examples of foods that combine bitter with pungency include citrus peel, radish, scallion, and white pepper.

-In OM nutrition the pungent flavor can help disperse phlegm (e.g. plaque).
+The pungent flavor can help disperse phlegm or what we refer to as ‘dampness’ (e.g. plaque).

 Bitter flavors have a yin, or cooling effect, clearing heat in the body while encouraging a descent of Qi, which aids in the draining of fluids.

-The combination of lycopene, vitamin C and E, potassium and folic acid in tomatoes make it a power food for heart health.
-The bitter flavor of tomatoes come from the seeds; to reap the full benefit of tomatoes eat the seeds too.
-Heirloom tomatoes in season have the most flavor, find the tastiest tomatoes at your farmer’s market or trying growing your own.
+The combination of lycopene, vitamins C and E, potassium, and folic acid in tomatoes makes it a powerful food for heart health.
+The bitter flavor of tomatoes comes from the seeds; to reap the full benefit of tomatoes eat the seeds too.
+Heirloom tomatoes in season have the most flavor, find the tastiest tomatoes at your farmer’s market or try growing your own.
+Who doesn’t love homegrown tomatoes?

-Summer is the season of the heart according to Chinese medicine, meaning it is the season most likely to bring our hearts out of balance if we are exposed to excess heat, which can then create and/or exacerbate internal heat.
+Summer is the season of the heart according to East Asian Medicine, meaning it is the season most likely to bring our hearts out of balance if we are exposed to excess heat, which can then create and/or exacerbate internal heat.

-During the summer OM nutrition recommends drinking and eating foods that cool the body and heart such as green tea, cucumbers, watermelon and lemon.
+During the summer East Asian Nutritional Theory recommends drinking and eating foods that cool the body and heart such as green tea, cucumbers, watermelon, and lemon.

 Too much cold inhibits the digestive process.
 Drinking warm beverages and soups, as well as eating foods with a little pungency (chili pepper, garlic, ginger) causes the body to perspire slightly which naturally cools the body.

-For those who happen to have hypertension plus a lot of dryness: dry skin, dry eyes, dry mouth and thirst, constipation and even hormonal deficiencies can benefit from increasing their healthy fat intake.
+Those who have hypertension plus a lot of dryness: dry skin, dry eyes, dry mouth and thirst, constipation, and even hormonal deficiencies can benefit from increasing their healthy fat intake.

-Many nutrients are fat soluble, the body uses cholesterol to make hormones, bile, and vitamin D. Healthy fats nourish yin in OM nutrition theory.
+Many nutrients are fat soluble, the body uses cholesterol to make hormones, bile, and vitamin D. Healthy fats nourish yin in East Asian nutritional theory.
 Some Americans who suffer from hypertension are also thin with an underlying yin deficiency, such as those with the onset of hypertension that coincides with menopausal symptoms.
-Sources of healthy fats include the following: nuts, seeds, avocado, olive oil, flaxseed oil and quality fish.
+Sources of healthy fats include the following: nuts, seeds, avocado, olive oil, flaxseed oil, and quality fish.

 5 Flavors Chickpea Salad for Healthy & Happy Heart